The Berkshire Golf Club, 1 - 6 August 2017

 English Men's Amateur Championship

 The Men's English Amateur Championship will played on two courses at The Berkshire Golf Club and in two stages:

 Stage Two: Match Play.
-These rounds take place at Ganton Golf Club.
-The players with the 64 lowest scores and ties after the stroke play rounds will compete in the match play stages, starting on Wednesday.
+These rounds take place on the Red Course.
+The players with the 64 lowest scores and ties after the stroke play rounds will compete in the match play stages, starting on Thursday.
 Players will be seeded according to their stroke play finishing place.
 If necessary a preliminary match play round shall be played to determine the top 64 players.

 - 30.07.16: Yorkshire’s Dan Brown fights back to win English Amateur - Yorkshire's Dan Brown staged a tremendous fightback to win the men's English Amateur Championship in an exciting final at Ganton Golf Club.